hashShank/LocoLink/README.md

-# LocoLink 🚄
+# LocoLink

-A high-throughput, multi-threaded C++ railway routing and reservation engine designed to bypass traditional database bottlenecks using an in-memory graph, a custom LRU cache, and a CQRS concurrency model.
+A multi-threaded C++ railway routing and reservation engine designed to bypass traditional database bottlenecks using an in-memory graph, a custom LRU cache, and a CQRS concurrency model.

-## 🏗️ System Overview
+## System Overview

 LocoLink is engineered for speed and concurrent transaction safety.